 Shop Elevated Basics

 Soft, romantic and slightly French—yep, we’re talking about dressing for the female gaze.
-Also known as soft romanticism.
+Also known as soft romanticism or coquette fashion.
 Maybe it’s very 2024 of us, but dressing for the lads is out.
 Dressing for yourself is where we’re at.
 After all, we’ve dressed for them far too long.

 Jokes aside, this trend comes at a time when the word ‘sexy’ has taken on a new meaning.
 There’s no need for tight dresses and sky-high heels when romanticism can be show-stopping with simplicity.
 From rosette appliques, ruffle trimmings, (aforementioned) lace, perfect pleating, bow detailings, slip dresses, and ruffles—lots of them.
 This trend is grounded in the details.
 It’s about embracing the feminine side without overdoing it.